dustinpfister/blog_posts/_posts/js-function-declaration.md

 layout: post
 categories: js
 id: 414
-updated: 2019-04-11 19:48:28
+updated: 2019-04-11 19:54:50
-version: 1.7
+version: 1.8
 ---

 In javaScript there is more than one way to define a function, depending on the nature of the function all the different ways of defining a function will work okay, or not.
 So it is important to understand the differences between them so you know which to use in a given situation.
-In this post I will be writing about function declarations, but for comparison I will also be touching base on function expressions and arrow functions as well.
+In this post I will be writing about [function declarations](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function), but for comparison I will also be touching base on function expressions and arrow functions as well.

 <!-- more -->